namjaejeon/smb3-kernel/Documentation/filesystems/ntfsplus.rst

 Overview
 ========

-The ntfsplus is an implementation that supports write and the current trends(iomap, no buffer-head) based on read-only classic NTFS.
+The new ntfs is an implementation that supports write and the current trends(iomap, no buffer-head) based on read-only classic NTFS.
 The old read-only ntfs code is much cleaner, with extensive comments, offers readability that makes understanding NTFS easier.
-This is why ntfsplus was developed on old read-only NTFS base.
 The target is to provide current trends(iomap, no buffer head, folio), enhanced performance, stable maintenance, utility support including fsck.